CryptechTest/naturalslopeslib/README.md

 ## Optional dependencies:

-* poschangelib: to enable shape update when walking on nodes
+* `poschangelib`: to enable shape update when walking on nodes
-* twmlib: to enable update from time to time
+* `twmlib`: to enable update from time to time

 ## Source code